 Bugliosi believed that Kasabian would have testified even without immunity.

 "She never asked for immunity from prosecution, but we gave it," he said.
 "She stood in the witness box for 17 or 18 days and never broke down, despite the incredible pressure she was under.
 I doubt we would have convicted Manson without her."

-Kasabian has since tried to live a quiet life with her children.
-When she has appeared in her rare interviews, she has used a disguise.
-She is 72.
+Post murders, Kasabian tried to live a quiet life with her children.
+When she appeared in her rare interviews, she used a disguise.

 Mary Brunner was an early Manson devotee, and the mother of one of his sons.
 She grew up in Wisconsin, but met Manson in Berkeley, where she worked as a library assistant at the University of California.
 It was a chance encounter that occurred while taking her dog for a walk.
 The pair hit if off and Manson moved into her apartment.
 He would later convince her to allow other women to move in, a portent for the "family" he intended to build.
 The couple had a son, Valentine Michael, in 1968.
 Brunner ended up settling with Manson and the rest of his followers at Spahn Ranch.